textileio/powergate/cli-docs/pow/pow_ffs_replace.md

 ### Options

 ```
   -h, --help    help for replace
-  -t, --token string   FFS access token
   -w, --watch   Watch the progress of the resulting job
 ```

 ### Options inherited from parent commands

 ```
       --serverAddress string   address of the powergate service api (default "127.0.0.1:5002")
+  -t, --token string           FFS auth token
 ```

 ### SEE ALSO